RedHatInsights/ccx-notification-service/docs/demos/shrinking_report_table/shringink_report_table.md

-Optimizing and shrinking `report` table for CCX Notification Service
+Optimizing and shrinking `reported` table for CCX Notification Service
 ====================================================================

 Reasons
 -------
-* Access to `report` table is very slow on prod
+* Access to `reported` table is very slow on prod
 * Simple `select count(*) from report` can take minutes!
 * Table grows over time (new features) up to ~150GB as higher limit today
 * Will be limiting factor for integration with ServiceLog